Caspian (band): Touring and On Circles: 2018–2021

+On March 25, 2020, many of the band members were involved with a Q+A on Reddit and handled well over 250 unique questions.

-Pairing up with Audiotree, who had filmed the Cabot Theater show, the band did a 24 hour "ticketed" stream of the show on 30 September 2020.
-Fans that bought "virtual tickets" were provided a code and a 24 hour window to watch the show as often as they'd like.
+Pairing up with Audiotree, who had filmed the Cabot Theater show, the band did a 24-hour "ticketed" stream of the show on 30 September 2020.
+Fans that bought "virtual tickets" were provided a code and a 24-hour window to watch the show as often as they'd like.
 Prior to the first airing (and during), Jamieson, Ashburn and Zubkov were all part of the live chat with fans.
-The band wanted the event to "feel like an actual concert", having said there is no plan to release the show other than this one off event.
+The band wanted the event to "feel like an actual concert", having said there is no plan to release the show other than this one-off event.
 The following day, Jamieson and Burke-Moran did an Instagram Live session to further engage fans.

-The band announced that a European tour was slated for October 2021.
-Caspian, along with Holy Fawn are slated to support Cult of Luna on 14 of 15 shows.

-The album, "On Circles", was nominated for the "Best Recording Package" Grammy Award.
+The album, On Circles, was nominated for the "Best Recording Package" Grammy Award.
 Jordan Butcher was the art director for the album.

-The demos for On Circles were released via Bandcamp for just a 24 hour period in May, 2021.
+The demos for On Circles were released via Bandcamp for just a 24-hour period in May, 2021.

 Departure of Erin Burke-Moran and future performances end of 2022

-In the late summer of 2021, guitarist Erin Burke-Moran announced his departure from the band.
+In the summer of 2021, guitarist Erin Burke-Moran announced his departure from the band.

-The band performed two gigs at The Sinclair, in Cambridge, MA on 30 September and 1st October.
-These shows marked the bands return to a live setting in over 597 days.
-Guitarist Calvin Joss performed the Burke-Moran guitar sections and on night one tenor saxophonist John Aruda joined the band for two songs (just a single tune in the night two performance).
-Aruda became wildly popular with the audience after his stirring work during the bands orchestral shows in November 2019.
-Night two featured another local band Circus Trees.
+Caspian performed two gigs at The Sinclair, in Cambridge, MA on 30 September and 1 October.
+Guitarist Calvin Joss performed the Burke-Moran guitar sections.

-The band had a few shows in the US in November where they opened for Murder By Death twice and were supported by Holy Fawn twice.
+They had a few shows in the US in November where they opened for Murder By Death twice and were supported by Holy Fawn twice.